open-sauced/intro/docs/becoming-a-maintainer/building-community.md

 ### Code of Conduct

-Every open source project should have a code of conduct as a clear set of guidelines for how members within the community should behave and treat each other.
+Every project should have a code of conduct as a clear set of guidelines for how members within the open source community should behave and treat each other.
 You can, for example, emphasize the importance of using positive and inclusive language, treating others with respect, and avoiding discrimination or harassment.
 Inform them of the consequences they may face if they do not follow the guidelines.
 A code of conduct helps to prevent conflicts, promotes respect, and ensures that everyone in the community feels safe and comfortable.
 You can read the "[Code of Conduct](how-to-setup-your-project.md#code-of-conduct)" section in the "How to Setup Your Open Source Project" chapter to create one.

 ### Addressing Conflicts

 Imagine seeing a member behave disrespectfully towards another member on GitHub or Discord, or receiving an incident report from a member saying someone harassed them.
-Addressing conflicts is crucial to fostering a positive culture.
-If you don't promptly resolve them, your community will no longer feel safe and will lose trust in you.
+Unfortunately, most open source communities will have to address conflicts at some point.
+Being prepared to do so will help to maintain a positive culture.
 You can learn more about managing conflicts in the "[Handling Difficult Situations](communication-and-collaboration.md#handling-difficult-situations)" section in the "How to Communicate and Collaborate Effectively" chapter.

 ### Leading by Examples